-The compensation committee has the sole authority to retain compensation consultants to assist in its evaluation of executive compensation, including the authority to approve the consultant's reasonable fees and other retention terms.
-The compensation committee has retained Compensia, Inc., or Compensia, as its compensation consultant.
-A representative of Compensia generally attends meetings of the compensation committee.
-In addition, Compensia supported the selection of companies included in our compensation p eer group, provided competitive market assessments of the compensation of our executive officers and non-employee director compensation programs, reviewed the CD&A section of this proxy statement, and provided support on other matters as requested by the compensation committee.
+The Compensation, Nominating and Corporate Governance Committee has the sole authority to retain compensation consultants to assist in its evaluation of executive compensation, including the authority to approve the consultant's reasonable fees and other retention terms.
+The Compensation, Nominating and Corporate Governance Committee has retained Compensia, Inc., or Compensia, as its compensation consultant.
+A representative of Compensia generally attends meetings of the Compensation, Nominating and Corporate Governance Committee.
+In addition, Compensia supported the selection of companies included in our compensation peer group, provided competitive market assessments of the compensation of our executive officers and non-employee director compensation programs and provided support on other matters as requested by the Compensation, Nominating and Corporate Governance Committee.

-The compensation committee has analyzed whether the work of Compensia as compensation consultant raises any conflict of interest, taking into account relevant factors in accordance with SEC guidelines.
-Based on its analysis, our compensation committee determined that the work of Compensia and the individual compensation advisors employed by Compensia does not create any conflict of interest pursuant to the SEC rules and Nasdaq listing standards.
+The Compensation, Nominating and Corporate Governance Committee has analyzed whether the work of Compensia as compensation consultant raises any conflict of interest, taking into account relevant factors in accordance with SEC guidelines.
+Based on its analysis, our Compensation, Nominating and Corporate Governance Committee determined that the work of Compensia and the individual compensation advisors employed by Compensia does not create any conflict of interest pursuant to the SEC rules and Nasdaq listing standards.